FAIRmat-NFDI/nomad-material-processing/docs/how_to/use_this_plugin.md

 You can learn in detail how to create your own YAML schemas in our previous [tutorial 8](https://youtu.be/5VXGZNlz9rc?feature=shared) and [tutorial 13](https://github.com/FAIRmat-NFDI/AreaA-Examples/tree/main/tutorial13/part2).
-You can navigate in the [tutorial 8](https://github.com/FAIRmat-NFDI/AreaA-Examples/tree/main/tutorial8) repository to see some other examples of YAML files that inherit and extend existing classes.
+You can navigate in the [tutorial 8](https://github.com/FAIRmat-NFDI/AreaA-Examples/tree/main/tutorial8) repository to see some other examples of YAML schemas that inherit and extend existing classes.

 ## Inheriting and Specializing Using Python Schema Plugins